Cohomology of Hom-associative algebras in Loday-Pirashvili category with applications: Introduction

 The organization of this paper is as follows.
-In Section 2, we review some basic facts about Hom-Leibniz algebras and Hom-dialgebras.
-In Section 3, we introduced the concept of Hom-Leibniz algebras in $\LM$ and study its elementary properties.
-In Section 4, we investigate the representation and cohomology theory of Hom-Leibniz algebras in $\LM$.
-We show that given a Hom-Leibniz algebra in $\LM$ and a bimodule, we can construct a new a Hom-Leibniz algebra in $\LM$ on their direct sum spaces which is called the semidirect product.
+In Section 2, we review some basic facts about Hom-associative algebras and Hom-dialgebras.
+In Section 3, we introduced the concept of Hom-associative algebras in $\LM$ and study its elementary properties.
+In Section 4, we investigate the representation and cohomology theory of Hom-associative algebras in $\LM$.
+We show that given a Hom-associative algebra in $\LM$ and a bimodule, we can construct a new a Hom-associative algebra in $\LM$ on their direct sum spaces which is called the semidirect product.
 Low dimensional cohomologies are given in detail in this section.
-In Section 5, we study infinitesimal deformations of Hom-Leibniz algebras in $\LM$.
+In Section 5, we study applications of low dimensional cohomolgy.
+This include two subsections.
+In subsection 5.1, we investigate the infinitesimal deformations of Hom-associative algebras in $\LM$.
 The notion of Nijenhuis operators is introduced to describe trivial deformations.
-In the last Section 6, we prove that equivalent classes of abelian extensions are one-to-one correspondence to the elements of the second cohomology groups.
+In the last subsection 5.2, we prove that equivalent classes of abelian extensions are one-to-one correspondence to the elements of the second cohomology groups.

 Throughout the rest of this paper, we work over a fixed field of characteristic 0.
 A Hom-vector space is a pair $(V, \al_V)$ consisting of a vector space $V$ and a linear map $\al_V: V\to V$.
-A direct sum of Hom-vector spaces $(V, \al_V)$ and $(W, \al_W)$ is a direct sum of vector spaces $V\oplus W$ with linear map $\al_V+\al_W: V\oplus W\to V\oplus W$ given by $(\al_V+\al_W)(v+w)=\al_V(v)+\al_W(w)$.
+A direct sum of Hom-vector spaces $(V, \al_V)$ and $(W, \al_W)$ is a direct sum of vector spaces $V\oplus W$ with linear map $\al_V\oplus\al_W: V\oplus W\to V\oplus W$ given by $(\al_V\oplus\al_W)(v+w)=\al_V(v)+\al_W(w)$.
 The space of linear maps from a vector space $V$ to $W$ is denoted by $\Hom(V,W)$.